 Be sure to save the burr comb as well.
-The little bits will add up!
-Debris or even bee parts may appear in the waxy mess.
-Don’t worry about it; it’s all going to be filtered!
+The little bits add up!
+Place the collect comb in a bucket.
+And don’t worry if debris or even bee parts appear in the waxy mess; it’s all going to be filtered!

 When you’re done collecting, its time to learn how to prepare beeswax for home use!

 Place the honeycomb in a crock pot.
 We use a 7 quart and have a second insert specifically designated for this purpose.